prismarinenetwork/EaglerHackerList/README.md

-go to https://eaglercraft.mywire.org/ for MY version If you fork PLEASE star and make sure to credit me please if you don't thats ok :)
+this is made 100% in html5 so its easy port
+I am still learning how to code so sorry the website dosent look all fancy yet please star if you like :)